vidister/gimp-web/content/tutorials/Asset_Folders/index.md

 ## Finding Asset Folders

 GIMP searches for these assets in locations specified in the _Preferences_ dialog.
-To open it go to:
+To open it, go to:

 <div class="MenuCmd"><span>Edit → Preferences</span></div>